Targeting the right audience is key to your success in running Facebook ads.

 Let’s say you have 10,000 followers.
 When you post something on Facebook, not everyone’s going to see it, it’s going to be shown to a small group of people.
 If a lot of people like comment and share, it will be shown to more but not everyone who likes your page is going to see that.
 So if you have a really important question, or have a really important deal, I recommend you post that regularly so it gets in front of as many people as possible without spending money.

-Then you can boost it and show it to people who like your page.
-You can know that this post got in front of every single person that liked my page.
+You can also boost your post and show it to people who like your page.
+That way you can make sure that it gets in front of every single person that liked your page.

 A lot of people are familiar with all of this demographic information.
-But what’s really powerful is you can do it based on people’s interaction with your Facebook, your Instagram, your website or all these other things as well.
+But what’s really powerful is to target based on people’s interaction with your Facebook, your Instagram, or your website, plus all the demographic information.

 How Do You Create a Powerful Custom Audience